Throughout most of human history, man has learned that a few necessities can and do make the difference between life and death.

-Too much fuel, too soon, means not enough oxygen and no heat and no fire.
-That is why you always stack your firewood in certain ways: popular X settings of fire burn primarily at the X because the one piece of wood heats the other and visa versa.
+Too much fuel, too soon, means not enough oxygen, no heat, and no fire.
+That is why you always stack your firewood in certain ways: popular X settings of fire burn primarily at the X because the one piece of wood heats the other and vice versa.

 Other Ways to Start a Fire

 There are a number of other methods that can be used to start a fire.
 Here are a few.

 If your bug-out bag or survival kit includes a magnifying glass, with practice, you can learn to touch off your charcloth that way.
 Another suggestion and one that I have used often is to soak some cotton balls with a smear of petroleum jelly and then store them in a tin or repurposed prescription bottle until fire-starting time.